Cost of living

-As of Jan 2014 the current monthly MRT pass costs 1,400 baht and a monthly (50 trip) BTS pass is 1,100 baht.
-Single trips on the BTS and MRT are typically in the rage of 15 baht to 50 baht depending on the distance you will travel.
+As of Jan 2021 a One-Day Pass on the BTS costs 140 baht.
+Single trips on the BTS and MRT are typically in the rage of 16 baht to 59 baht depending on the distance you will travel.
 Buses are the cheapest public transport option, ranging in price from 7 to 20 baht, which depends on factors such as the distance travelled and whether or not the bus has air-conditioning.
 Bangkok’s buses are run by the Bangkok Mass Transit Authority

-Expats can own scooters or a car, but typically your company will provide you with these as part of your package.
+Expats can own scooters, motorbikes, or a car & sometimes your company may provide you with these as part of your package.

 If you are needing to get your own car, you need to factor in fuel expenses, insurance, as well as the cost for purchasing or leasing your car and servicing.
-This is the most expensive option, and is not necessarily the best idea.
+This is the most expensive option and is not necessarily the best idea.
 Bangkok’s traffic is often congested, and many drivers here have a flexible interpretation of the road rules.
-You need either an international driving permit or a Thai driver’s license to drive here, both are very simple to get with the correct documentation.
+You need either an international driving permit or a Thai driver’s license to drive here, both are relatively simple to get with the correct documentation.
 It is a requirement to have separate driving licenses for motorbikes and cars.

-For new cars your best option is going into a dealership and talking to a sales rep, because there is a huge difference in options and brands that will affect your leasing or outright purchase price – because ultimately it’s up to you.
+For new cars, your best option is going into a dealership and talking to a sales rep, because there is a huge difference in options and brands that will affect your leasing or outright purchase price – because ultimately it is up to you.

 Taxis are relatively cheap, and outside of peak congestion hours your best means of getting around the city.
-Meter taxis have a minimum charge of 35 baht (current at Jan 2014), and that’s before you get anywhere.
+Meter taxis have a minimum charge of 35 baht (current at Jan 2021), and that’s before you get anywhere.
 To travel 5km will cost you at minimum 75 baht without traffic congestion, so plan for normal taxi fares around the city to be approximately 100-150 baht.
-You can find out more about taxi’s in Bangkok here.

-During traffic jams, motorcycle taxis are the best way to navigate through the cars, but your only concern is safety.
-New rules have been enforced for helmets to be worn, so always ask and you will be provided by the driver.
+During traffic jams, motorcycle taxis are a great alternative to navigate through the cars, but your only concern is safety.
+New rules have been enforced for helmets to be worn, so always ask and you should be provided by the driver.
 To travel shorter trips or even just go a few blocks motorcycle taxi’s are priced anywhere from 10-80 baht, most popular motorbike stands, have a tariff though this is likely to be in Thai.

-To eat anything other than Thai food, you will pay a premium.
-You can find every type of ethnic food in Bangkok – Italian pasta and pizza restaurants are popular, you can also find Indian, Mexican and Greek restaurants, as well as Halal and Kosher establishments.
+To eat anything other than Thai food, you will generally pay a premium.
+You can find every type of ethnic food in Bangkok – Italian pasta and pizza restaurants are popular, you can also find Indian, Mexican, Japanese, Korean and Greek restaurants, as well as Halal and Kosher establishments.

-Most of the large fast food franchises have several locations in Bangkok.
+Many of the international fast food franchises are available throughout Bangkok.
 In comparison to Thai food where you could budget for 200 baht per day, you’d be looking at upwards of 1000 baht per day for foreign food.
-As of January 2014:
+As of January 2021:

 If you eat foreign food regularly, especially in restaurants you’d be lucky to spend under 500 baht per meal.

 The price of electricity is one of the biggest monthly costs.
-This can range from 800 to over 2,000 baht – depending on how often you are running your air-conditioner, as well as the rate being charged per unit of electricity from your home.
+This can range from 1000 to over 8,000+ baht – depending on how often you are running your air-conditioner, as well as the rate being charged per unit of electricity from your home.
 When searching for an apartment, ask what electricity rate they charge, if it’s at cost (of the government rate), or if there is a premium on top.
-Water is much cheaper, and ranges from 80-300 baht per month.
+Your Water utility bill is much cheaper, and ranges from 80-300 baht per month.

 Depending on your package, you can find cheap plans on many carriers that are about 400-450 baht per month at their most basic level.
 If you need more data, or expect to be making lots of calls, expect to pay upwards of 2000 baht a month.

-The free TV channels are not in English, so if you want to be able to watch TV you have two real options for cable.
-Their packages range from basic options around 500 baht a month, to full packages upwards of 2,000 baht.
+The free TV channels are not in English, so if you want to be able to watch international TV, there are options with cable or high-speed internet IPTV.
+Packages range from basic options around 500 baht a month, to full packages upwards of 2,000 baht.